 License examinations usually consist of multiple-choice questions with varying difficulty.

 The entry-level license is given to applicants who passed the 35-question written examination.
 It is the most basic of all licenses and the easiest to obtain because it only requires a basic understanding of radio communication.
-Obtaining this license allows an individual to operate in very high frequencies (>30 MHz) but limited operations in High-Frequency bands (3-30 MHz).
+Earlier, Morse code knowledge was required to get the licenses but it is no longer needed now to learn Morse code.
+Obtaining this license allows an individual to operate in very high frequencies (>30 MHz) but limited operations in high-frequency bands (3-30 MHz).

 Amateur Extra License

 The top of all license classes.
 It is the hardest to obtain because it requires the most knowledge and understanding of radio communication compared to other licenses.
 Obtaining this license requires the passage of the General Test as well as a 50 item multiple-choice examination usually about theoretical motions about radio communications.
 It grants privileges that allow an individual to operate on all amateur bands.